- 18 Sizzling Benefits of Hot Yoga: Turn up The Heat

 A qualitative study that looked at the impact of yoga on weight loss delivered positive results.

-Though the study focussed on yoga in general, Bikram yoga was practiced by some participants who spoke of an “aerobic effect that burned calories”.
+Though the study focused on yoga in general, Bikram hot yoga was practiced by some participants who spoke of an “aerobic effect that burned calories”.

 Overall practitioners reported the respondents having better attitudes to food and embracing more mindful eating.

 In a study of 700 people, 33% of respondents reported clearer skin following a short series of hot yoga sessions.